🧘 Curs nou de Abheda Yoga

 The religion of the Bon shamans, with its deviant metaphysics, supported the non-existence of pure (paradisiacal) realms.
 Their main gods were spirits – gyalpo, gongpo and masters of the earth, as well as Cha and Yang, Gods of Chance and Luck, and other worldly deities.
 Their religion prescribes the exchange of daughters to marry sons, and elaborate marriage ceremonies.
 Their teachings were transmitted as fables and legends considered inspired.

-It was believed that Cha and Yang, the Gods of Chance and Luck could be worshipped by dance and songs.
+It was believed that Cha and Yang, the Gods of Chance and Luck, could be worshipped through dance and song.
 In the fall, followers of this religion made a blood sacrifice of a thousand wild donkeys.
 Her spring performed a ritual in which the feet of a deer were offered to the gods as a ransom price for the new life.

 In winter the blood sacrifice was made to the god Bon (Bon-lha) and in the summer they killed animals as an offering and made the sacrifice to Master Bon (Shen-rab).
 Thus, they accumulated the karma of ten vicious actions and unredeemable sins.